 The truth is, I don’t make enough money to pay for anything from my blog alone and honestly didn’t start blogging as a way to earn a living.
-I make money from my online shop, e-book series, amazon kindle books, special “made-to-measure” orders, graphic design and content creation for others as well as organizing & teaching local workshops.
+I make bits of money from my online shop, e-book series, amazon kindle books, and Life on the ZigZag book but most of my meagre earnings come from special “made-to-measure” orders, graphic design and content creation for others as well as organizing and teaching local workshops.

 The bulk of my blog visitors are from the U.S yet in the nearly 4 years I’ve been blogging I’ve sold less than 10 physical items to U.S customers which, although a bit disheartening, isn’t any cause for alarm at all as I would think that most of my blog visitors are here for the groovy free tutorials & inspiration to create something themselves, not to purchase me-made garments and accessories.
 (2016 update: that may change now that I live in Canada and the exchange rate is in favour of U.S. dollars)